 No separate SKUs or sales calls.
 Datacenter and residential share a single plan from $24.95/mo, so you experiment freely and scale what works.

 Residential proxies route your traffic through IP addresses assigned by internet service providers to real homes.
 To a target site, a request from a residential proxy looks like an ordinary visitor on a normal home connection, which is exactly why they are so hard to detect.
-They are more expensive than datacenter IPs because the addresses are scarcer and more valuable, and they can be marginally slower since they depend on consumer networks.
+The addresses are scarcer and harder to detect than datacenter IPs, and they can be marginally slower since they depend on consumer networks.
+At Proxy Rotator both types are included in one plan at one price, so residential never costs you more than datacenter.
 But for any source with real anti-bot defenses, social platforms, marketplaces, sneaker and ticketing sites, retail with geo-pricing, residential is what gets you through where datacenter gets you blocked.

 The rule of thumb is simple: let the target dictate the proxy.
-Start with datacenter because it is faster and far cheaper, and reserve residential for the specific sources that block you.
-There is no reason to pay residential prices to scrape a site that never checks.
+Start with datacenter because it is faster, and switch to residential for the specific sources that block you.
+There is no reason to route a site that never checks through residential.
 A practical workflow is to run your crawl on datacenter first, watch for the sources that return blocks or CAPTCHAs, and route just those through residential.
-Speed and cost on the easy targets, stealth on the hard ones.
-Mobile and IPv6 proxies extend the same idea, with mobile being the hardest of all to detect and IPv6 the cheapest at very high volume.
+Speed on the easy targets, stealth on the hard ones.
+Both types sit in one plan at one price, so you choose by the target, not the cost.
+Mobile and IPv6 proxies extend the same idea, with mobile being the hardest of all to detect and IPv6 offering the widest IP spread at very high volume.

 You do not have to choose a vendor per proxy type.
 Proxy Rotator includes datacenter and residential, along with mobile and IPv6, in a single plan from a 100M+ pool, with a new IP per request, rotating and sticky sessions, country and city targeting, and HTTPS and SOCKS5 support.
 That means you can route easy, high-volume jobs through datacenter proxies and protected targets through residential proxies from the same gateway, switching types with a setting rather than a new contract.
 Transparent pricing from $24.95/mo, with no enterprise minimums, lets you tune the mix as your targets change.